MrColwell/PS2Excel/README.md

 - [ ] Section number to be added to Course
 - [ ] Count per period to be added at bottom of spreadsheet
 - [ ] Courses over multiple blocks (Coop only shows in first period scheduled)
+- [ ] Google Chrome preferred to select data, MS IE not working yet

 Known Bugs/Conflicts/Issues
   * You need to have Windows update: KB2999226 (Part of Zip file; you may need admin rights to run it)
   * You need to select data with Google Chrome (as of May2016) (Data in notepad should be tab separated)
   * Multiple Days in PowerScheduler not supported (only A at the moment)

-- [x] Google Chrome preferred to select data, but MSInternet Explorer now working
-- [x] Multiple Days supported
+- [x] Multiple Days supported (as of V2f)

 Old Versions:
 TeacherCoursesV2d.exe (May 27, 2016)